 Bourbonnais Township Park District recognizes the value of parental involvement in children's education.
 In accordance with Illinois law, regular full-time and regular part-time employees may be granted leave to attend the school conferences or classroom activities of their children when such activities cannot be rescheduled during non-work hours.
-Eligible employees must have been employed with the Park District at least half-time for the six consecutive months immediately preceding the leave.
+Eligible employees must have been employed with the Park District at least 20 hours per week for the six consecutive months immediately preceding the leave.
 Employees may be granted up to eight hours of school leave during any school year, although no more than four hours may be taken for this purpose in any one day.
 School leave may only be taken if the employee has exhausted all accrued leave time, except sick leave or disability leave.

-Employees must provide their immediate supervisors reasonable advance notice of the need for parental leave for school visits.
-Upon return from the leave, employees must provide documentation to the Superintendent of Finance and Personnel from the school verifying the date and time of the visit.
-Contact the Superintendent of Finance and Personnel for more information or questions about and requests for parental leave for school visits.
+Employees must provide their immediate supervisors reasonable advance notice of the need for parental leave for school visits, generally defined as at least seven days advance notice unless providing this amount of notice would be impracticable given the specific need for the school visitation.
+Upon return from the leave, employees must provide documentation to the Director of Finance and Personnel from the school verifying the date and time of the visit.
+Contact the Director of Finance and Personnel for more information or questions about and requests for parental leave for school visits.